piegope/doc/docs/content/en/kb/remote-desktop-manager/knowledge-base/rdp-entry-general-properties.md

 ---
 eleventyComputed:
   title: RDP entry general properties
-  description: The following properties can be configured when creating or editing the RDP entry.
+  description: RDP entry general properties can be configured when creating or editing the RDP entry.
 ---

 {% snippet icon.badgeInfo %}